shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

   file does not upload on time resulting in your dataset refresh breaking.

-- It takes a very long time to make any changes to your data model as Power Query takes a long time to refresh your previews, given the large data sizes and complex transformations.
+- It takes a very long time to make any changes to your data model, as Power Query takes a long time to refresh your previews, given the large data sizes and complex transformations.

-- You need a Windows PC to use Power BI Desktop even though the corporate standard is Mac.
+- You need a Windows PC to use Power BI Desktop, even though the corporate standard is Mac.

-You heard about Microsoft Fabric, and decided to try it to see if it will address your challenges.
+You heard about Microsoft Fabric and decided to try it to see if it will address your challenges.

 # Overview of Power BI Desktop Report